MechatronicBeing/resources/CONTRIBUTING.md

   - the BSD Zero Clause License
   - the MIT No Attribution
   - the WTFPL
-- The license must be clear, and write in a file or in the README.md
 - Allow :
   - any use, any purpose
   - separate or derivative work
   - copyrighted or non-copyrighted work
   - commercial or non-commercial work
   - unmandatory contact or citation from the author(s)
+- The license must be clear, and writed in a file or in the README.md

 ## Type of files
 - smallest as possible